For children aged 2 to 5 years old

 - We are a registered charity.

 The day to day running of Polstead Preschool is the responsibility of the Supervisor in cooperation with other staff.
-The staff are supported by the Parents’ Committee, which new parents are encouraged to join.
-There is no longer a parents’ rota but parents are still welcome to come in and help out at the Preschool, be it with an art & craft activity, reading stories, playing a musical instrument or sharing their knowledge related to their profession, hobbies or cultural background.
+The staff are supported by the Management Committee, which new parents are encouraged to join.
+Parents are encouraged to come in and help out at the Preschool, be it with an art & craft activity, reading stories, playing a musical instrument or sharing their knowledge related to their profession, hobbies or cultural background.
 Younger siblings are welcome.
 Occasionally, parents may be asked to undertake jobs like to take home some washing or help to clean toys or any other jobs that may be needed.

-Polstead Preschool is run by a Parental Committee.
+Polstead Preschool is run by a Management Committee.
 This means that all parents are involved in its running.
 There are many advantages to this arrangement:

 - a parental involvement and help keep our fees low